Lalchand Hirachand

 He was the youngest son of Hirachand Doshi from his second marriage and was half-brother of Walchand Hirachand, who was born from first marriage of his father.
-He was born in Solapur in Maharashtra in a Jain family of Gujarati origin.
+He was born in Solapur Maharashtra into a Jain family.
 Name of his other brothers were Gulabchand Hirachand and Ratanchand Hirachand.

 He completed his Bachelor of Arts degree from Deccan College, Pune.
 He was admitted to the Middle Temple in London on 12 November 1926, but withdrew without being Called to the Bar on 8 November 1928.
 He married Lalitabai in June 1931, with whom he had three sons and a daughter.

-When he grew up he joined his brother, Walchand and served its various group companies like The Scindia Steam Navigation Company Ltd., Walchandnagar Industries, Hindustan Aeronautics Limited, Ravalgaon Sugar, Hindustan Construction Company, Premier Automobiles, etc. He later served also as president of the Indian Merchants' Chamber and various other merchant bodies.
+When he grew up he joined his brother, Walchand and served its various group companies including The Scindia Steam Navigation Company Ltd., Walchandnagar Industries, Hindustan Aeronautics Limited, Ravalgaon Sugar, Hindustan Construction Company, and Premier Automobiles Limited.
+He later served also as president of the Indian Merchants' Chamber and various other merchant bodies.